Igor Larrosa: Research and career

 Upon completing his PhD, Larrosa received a three months fellowship from the Ministry of Education and Science, Spain to work with Erick M. Carreira at ETH Zürich before moving to Imperial College London for a postdoctoral research with Prof. Anthony Barrett.
-He then moved to Queen Mary University of London as a Lecturer and was promoted to the position of Senior Lecturer and Reader in 2011 and 2012 respectively.
-In 2014, he moved to The University of Manchester as a professor of organic chemistry.
+He then moved to Queen Mary University of London as a lecturer and was promoted to the position of senior lecturer and reader in 2011 and 2012 respectively.
+In 2014, he moved to the University of Manchester as a professor of organic chemistry.

 Larrosa's research in general is based on organic chemistry and inorganic chemistry, specifically on the areas of inorganic catalysis and organic synthesis including the application to C-H and decarboxylative activation.

 Larrosa received an EPSRC in 2011 and currently holds an EPSRC Advanced Grant.
 He is also a member of 2D, a research programme in the aim of bringing together a team of multi-disciplinary researchers as well as world-leaders in G2D research.

 Notable work

 Larrosa is considered as one of the world's leading researcher's in Carbon–hydrogen bond activation.
-C - H bonds in organic compounds are particularly un-reactive due to the strong bonds between the carbon and hydrogen atoms and such bond activation would increase the reactivity and therefore enable the potential development of new novel organic compounds.
-Larrosa's research has showed how transition metal catalysis maybe used to achieve C - H bond activation, and for his efforts in the field, was awarded the Corday-Morgan Prize and was a finalist at the Blavatnik Awards (UK) in 2019.
+C – H bonds in organic compounds are particularly un-reactive due to the strong bonds between the carbon and hydrogen atoms and such bond activation would increase the reactivity and therefore enable the potential development of novel organic compounds.
+Larrosa's research has showed how transition metal catalysis maybe used to achieve C – H bond activation, and for his efforts in the field, was awarded the Corday-Morgan Prize and was a finalist at the Blavatnik Awards (UK) in 2019.
 The published research also have shown the enhanced regioselectivity and stereoselectivity in these catalysis processes, which is generally difficult to be achieved in this field.
-Apart from research based on C - H bond activation, Larrosa has also published several research on decarboxylation and arylation reactions.
+Apart from research based on C – H bond activation, Larrosa has also published several research on decarboxylation and arylation reactions.